Adapted from the CDC’s Website

 How does COVID-19 spread?

 The virus spreads from person to person.
 Infected people may not show symptoms but can also spread the virus to others.
 According to the CDC, the virus appears to spread:

 - Between people who are in close contact with one another (within about 6 feet).

-- Droplets from people with COVID-19 who cough, sneeze, sing, talk, or breathe may cause infection if they land in the mouth or nose of people who are nearby or possibly be inhaled into the lungs.
+- Droplets from people with COVID-19 who cough, sneeze, sing, talk, or breathe may cause infection if they land in the mouth or nose of people nearby, or possibly be inhaled into the lungs.